-The three most common temperature measurement scales are:
+The three most common scales to measure temperature are:

-However, there are a few countries, especially the United States, where the Fahrenheit scale is still used in everyday life.
-This is a historical temperature scale in which the freezing point of the water is at 32 ° F and the boiling temperature of the water is at 212 ° F.
+However, there are a few countries, especially the United States, where the Fahrenheit scale is still used in daily life.
+It is a historical temperature scale in which the freezing point of water is at 32 ° F and the boiling temperature of water is at 212 ° F.

-The unit of measurement of temperature in the International System of Units (SI) is Kelvin.
-The Kelvin, therefore, is the unit used by scientists.
+The unit of measurement of the temperature in the International System of Units (SI) is the Kelvin.
+The Kelvin is, therefore, the unit used by scientists.
 It is common to see it referenced as Kelvin degree.

-For historical reasons, the triple point of water has been set at 273.16 units of the measurement range.
-This range is called kelvin (lower case) represented by the symbol K (capitalized) in honor of the Scottish physicist William Thomson (Lord Kelvin) who first defined the scale for the first time.
+For historical reasons, the triple point of water has been set at 273.16 units of the measuring range.
+This interval is called kelvin (in lowercase) represented by the symbol K (capitalized) in honor of the Scottish physicist William Thomson (Lord Kelvin) who defined the scale for the first time.
 It was previously called Kelvin grade.

 Temperature and thermodynamics

 One of the main properties studied in the field of thermodynamics is temperature.
 In thermodynamics, temperature differences between different regions of matter are especially important.
-These differences are what allow the movement of heat from one region to another.
-Heat is the transfer of thermal energy.
+These differences are those that allow the movement of heat from one region to another.
+The heat is that it is the transfer of thermal energy.

-Spontaneously, heat flows only from regions of higher temperature in regions of lower temperature.
-As stated in the second law of thermodynamics in the Clausius statement.
+Spontaneously, the heat flows only from the regions of higher temperature in the regions of lower temperature.
+As it is established in the second law of thermodynamics in the Clausius statement.
 So if heat is not transferred between two objects it is because both objects have the same temperature.

-According to the classical thermodynamics approach, the temperature of an object varies proportionally with the velocity of the particles it contains.
-It does not depend on the number of particles (of the mass) but on its average speed: at higher temperature higher average speed.
-Thus, the temperature is directly linked to the average kinetic energy of the particles moving relative to the center of mass of the object.
+According to the approach of classical thermodynamics, the temperature of an object varies proportionally to the velocity of the particles it contains.
+It does not depend on the number of particles (of the mass) but on its average speed: the higher the temperature, the higher the average speed.
+Therefore, the temperature is directly linked to the average kinetic energy of the particles that move in relation to the center of mass of the object.

-Temperature is an intensive variable, since it is independent of the quantity of the particles contained in the interior of an object, be they atoms, molecules or electrons.
-Temperature is a property that depends neither on the amount of substance nor on the type of material.
+The temperature is an intensive variable, since it is independent of the quantity of the particles contained in the interior of an object, be they atoms, molecules or electrons.
+It is a property that does not depend on the amount of substance or the type of material.